-A cornerstone of podcast interviewing is being able to get an interesting story from your guests.
+A cornerstone of podcast interviews is being able to get an interesting story from your guests.
 Getting a coherent story out of a guest can be painful.
-You ask them questions and they give you one word answers or they ramble around for 10 minutes and still don’t answer the question.
+You ask them questions and they give you one-word answers or they ramble around for 10 minutes and still don’t answer the question.
 This article is going to give you a tool to build a story in a podcast interview.

 The Hero’s Journey

 I’m constantly studying how to better get my messages across and have run across the Hero’s Journey in a couple of marketing contexts in the last couple of weeks.
 This article is going to tell you how to use this structure in an interview to get good stories out of your guests.

 First let’s do an overview of the hero’s journey.
 This may not be the classic, exactly to Joesph Campbell’s vision outline, but it will work for us.

 There is a character, with a problem, who meets a guide, who gives her a plan, and calls her to action.
 She takes action, and it either succeeds or fails.

 This is Donald Miller’s Storybrand version of the Hero’s Journey.
 If you haven’t checked out Storybrand, you should he’s got a lot to say about keeping your message and story clear that is very relevant to building a podcast.
 (My personal favorite is the insight, “Don’t make yourself the hero of the story”).

 That is a short version of the story and if you just got that you’d have better stories.

 The second person who talked about using the hero’s journey to tell a story was Russell Brunson in his book Expert Secrets.
 Again he is talking about telling your story, but I’ll explain how I use it for interviews.
 His short version goes more like this.

 A character has a backstory that leads to desire.
 That desire is both internal and external.
 Something is standing in their way that they overcome with an epiphany.
 Then they run into multiple problems along the way which they solve.
 Finally, they achieve what they wanted both internally and externally.